AndreWohnsland/CocktailBerry/docs/advanced.md

 !!! info "Less Typing"
     Using the included script `sh scripts/install_docker.sh` and `sh scripts/install_compose.sh` will also do that for you.
-    You may have executed it at the setup of your CocktailBerry and therefore already installed docker.
+    You may have executed it at the setup of your CocktailBerry, if you used the all in one script, and therefore already installed docker.
     Using them have the benefit that they may be more up to date than the commands below.

-Just run these commands in sequence on the pi:
+Just run these commands in sequence on the Pi:

 ```bash
 sudo apt-get update && sudo apt-get -y upgrade